throttr/php/README.md

 ## Technical Notes

 - The protocol assumes Little Endian architecture.
-- The server does not respond to malformed requests.
-- IP must be a valid IPv4 or IPv6 address; otherwise, an error is thrown.
 - The internal message queue ensures requests are processed sequentially.
-- Throttr independently manages quotas per IP, port, and URL.

 ---